 This is an easily overlooked step, but it could affect your relationship with customers.
 Some gateways will show their company name on the statement, where others may allow you to personalise the details with your own business name.

 Bottom line?
 Find out how the charge will appear on your customers’ bills and tell them before they purchase.

 You are going to be processing large volumes of sensitive and important data – credit card details, payments, orders and refunds to name a few.
 Before you sign up for any gateway service, ensure that you know precisely who owns the data that has been collected.

 13. How easy is it to cancel the service?

-You might need to give a notice period, pay a buy out fee or be forced to complete your contracted term.
+You should know how to go about cancelling your subscription to the gateway service if you had to.
+You might need to give a notice period, pay a buy-out fee, or be forced to complete your contracted term.
 When you are dealing with a subscription as fundamental to your business as income and customer payment data, it pays to know.

 So, what is an Internet Merchant Bank Account?